Greenstand/greenstand-documentation/general/engineering/onboarding/README.md

 [https://medium.com/spotlight-on-javascript/domain-driven-design-for-javascript-developers-9fc3f681931a](https://medium.com/spotlight-on-javascript/domain-driven-design-for-javascript-developers-9fc3f681931a)\

-**Our Engineering Organization**\
+**Our Engineering Organization**

 Building treetracker requires diverse technical skills and many projects working together to build a functional whole.
 As such, we have organized the Greenstand Engineers as a microservices enterprise.
 We operate on the principle of creating many small, focused teams.
 Each team organizes an (optional) weekly meeting, has team leads, and receives technical support and coordination from engineering leadership.
 New volunteers are encouraged to choose one project to contribute to at first.
-Over time, as you learn more about our platform, there are many opportunities to  learn new technologies, attend other team meetings, or collaborate in cross team working groups.\
+Over time, as you learn more about our platform, there are many opportunities to  learn new technologies, attend other team meetings, or collaborate in cross team working groups.

-### **Structure of Greenstand**

-Greenstand currently has three divisions: Engineering, Operations, and Programs.
-Each division is led by a VP who collaborates with the President on the high level guidance of Greenstand.
-Individuals in these roles currently are:

-President: Ezra Jay\
-VP Engineering: OPEN\
-VP Operations: OPEN\
-VP Programs: Sebastian Gaertner\

-Greenstand engineering division is working on filling the roles of VP Engineering and Director of Engineering.\

 ### **Roles**